brandonjackson/whichstationwasthat/README.md

 5. **Data Merging** (`make merge`)
    Combines all weekly CSV files into a single `data.csv` file with an `issue_date` column for temporal analysis.

+6. **Data Analysis** (`make analyze`)
+   Generates visualizations and analysis from the merged dataset using matplotlib and pandas.
+Creates figures in the `results/` directory including:
+   - Time series plot of observations per week with 3-week smoothing
+   - Pie chart of top stations
+   - Pie chart of top countries
+   - Bar chart categorizing observations (broadcast, something else, untraceable)
+   - Histogram of distances from observer to station locations

 ## 🚀 Installation & Usage

 ### Prerequisites